Estimated read time: 4 minutes, 46 seconds

 In the world of digital commerce, downtime is equivalent to turning customers away at the door of your brick and mortar store.
 There’s nothing stopping customers from navigating away from your site or visiting a different online storefront, costing you a lost sale and worse – potentially a lost customer.
 When your income depends on the availability of your site, you need measures in place to ensure your business runs smoothly and continuously.

-Counting The Cost Of Downtime
+Measuring The Cost Of Downtime

 It goes without saying that selling digital products online is wholly dependent on the uptime of your site.
 If you can’t guarantee this, your business is at risk of losing a substantial amount of income in the event of extensive downtime.
 According to some estimates, losing just one customer can set a SaaS company back by approximately $650 in an hour.